Current filter:

 After reform to water service delivery was pursued under the previous government between 2020 and 2023, the 2023 coalition government announced a new direction for water services on 14 December 2023.
 This page summarises what that means for Napier City Council.

-Between 2018 and 2023, the then Labour government launched and developed the ‘Three Waters Reform Programme’ (later the ‘Water Services Reforms’).
+Between 2018 and 2023, Central Government proposed ‘Three Waters Reform’ (later the ‘Water Services Reforms’).
 This would have seen waters services, currently delivered by 67 different councils across Aotearoa, brought under 10 regional entities owned by local councils on behalf of the public.
 Napier City Council began preparation for the transition to Tairāwhiti/Hawke’s Bay ‘Entity F’ in 2022 and 2023.

 Until decisions are made about next steps, Napier City Council will continue to provide drinking water, wastewater and stormwater services to our residents.